Mount (and Unmount) an image backup to Restore Files in Windows

 Click “browse” to locate your Backup image file.
 Select the volume you want to mount

-Choose the Volume you want to mount to a driver letter
+Choose the Volume that is located inside the Image Backup that you want to mount

-Select the drive letter you want to use for the mount
+Select the drive letter you want to use for the mounted volume

 After checking your selections, click “mount” and wait for the process to finish

-Now you can see the drive in windows explorer
+You can now see the drive in windows explorer

 Unmounting your image backup